 Koala Habitat & Population Assessment

-Biolink is unique in having both specialist in-house knowledge and the methodologies to address the complex issues of identifying and mapping koala habitat, as well as investigating and modeling the distribution of free-ranging koala populations over large geographic areas.
-Biolink staff also have expertise in the preparation of site-specific and shire-wide koala plans of management, and are capable of undertaking health assessments and Population Viability Analysis for koala populations, as well as investigating ecological history relevant to regional study areas.
+We have specialist in-house knowledge and the methodologies to identify and map koala habitat, as well as delineating the precise distribution of free-ranging koala populations across the landscape.
+We also have expertise in the preparation of site-specific and Shire-wide (Comprehensive) Koala Plans of Management (KPoM), while also being capable of informing and undertaking Population Viability Analysis (PVA) for koala populations.

 Koala Habitat Mapping

-Based on a sampling tool called the Spot Assessment Technique (SAT) we have developed an unbiased and systematic approach to the matter of objectively assessing koala habitat.
-Called Regularised Grid-based Spot Assessment Technique (RG-bSAT) sampling, it enables assessment over large, heterogeneous landscapes.
-The data obtained allows us to determine several things including localised food tree preferences and even koala population density (and hence population size), while also providing key information on exactly where koala populations are located across the landscape, the boundaries of which we can identify using spatial analysis components of GIS software.
+Using a sampling tool called the Spot Assessment Technique (SAT) we have developed an unbiased and systematic approach to the matter of objectively assessing koala habitat.
+Called Regularised Grid-based Spot Assessment Technique (RG-bSAT) sampling, the technique enables koala habitat and population assessments to be undertaken across large areas.
+The data we obtain allows us to determine several things including localised food tree preferences and even koala population density (and hence population size), while also providing key information on exactly where koala populations are located across the landscape.

 How reliable is the modelling?

-Koala Habitat MappingOver the last seven years RG-bSAT has been applied in various areas along the eastern seaboard of Australia from Raymond Island in Victoria, the south-east forests of NSW to the Gold Coast in south-eastern Queensland.
-On average, our modelling captures 85 - 90% of contemporary koala records (which is quite acceptable given that a proportion of all observations will always be attributable to transient animals).
-Most importantly though, the boundaries which result from our modelling invariably capture 100% of breeding females; this is a significant outcome and allows us to be confident that our approach clearly delineates the most important habitat areas.
+Koala Habitat MappingOver the last decade RG-bSAT has been applied along the eastern seaboard of Australia from Raymond Island and the Strzelecki Ranges in Victoria to the Liverpool Plains and Brigalow country in the central western parts of NSW and Qld, to more densely populated areas such as the Gold Coast in south-eastern Queensland.
+On average, modelling captures 85 - 90% of contemporary koala records.
+Most importantly, the boundaries invariably capture 100% of breeding females; this is a significant outcome that allows us to be confident that the approach clearly delineates the most important habitat areas.

-Why is it also important to do population and/or health assessments?
+Why is it also important to do population and health assessments?

 An understanding of the distribution of age classes within a given Koala Pop Graphpopulation is fundamental for effective conservation and management planning.
-Ideally, what we look for is a population with age classes that are approximately normally distributed (i.e. the majority of a individuals in a given population belonging to the middle-aged tooth wear classes).
-If the age-class distribution of a given population is skewed to the left (of normal), then it tells us that the population is mostly comprised of older animals and recruitment into the population is probably a key issue.
-This leads us to not only ask why, but then to develop management actions and/or guidelines that can effectively redress the imbalance.
-Conversely, if the age-class data is skewed to the right, it tells us that the population is largely comprised of young animals and likely to be in a positive growth mode.
+Ideally, what we hope to find is a population at demographic equilibrium with age classes that are approximately normally distributed (i.e. the majority of a individuals in a given population belonging to the middle-aged tooth wear classes).
+If the age-class distribution of a given population is skewed to the right (of normal), then we know that the population is mostly comprised of older animals and hence recruitment into the population is probably a key issue.
+This leads us to recommend management actions and/or guidelines that can effectively redress the imbalance.
+Conversely, if the age-class data is skewed to the left, it tells us that the population is largely comprised of young animals and hence likely to be in a positive growth mode.

 How do you tell how old a koala is?Koala Tooth Wear

-We look in their mouths and in particular at the amount of wear evident on the pre-molar and molar teeth.
+We examine and grade the amount of wear evident on the pre-molar and molar teeth.
+This procedure is invariably undertaken using a mild sedative or anaesthetic so as to minimise stress.

 How do you catch a wild koala?

-Unlike Government agencies in Victoria and South Australia, we won't use nooses to capture koalas because we consider it to be unethical, unnecessary and traumatic for the animal.
+We won't use nooses to capture koalas because we consider the approach unethical, unnecessary and traumatic (for koalas).
 Instead we use either a flagging technique (cloth attached to one or more extendable poles) to encourage a descent to the ground, or alternatively, a custom designed koala trap.
 Both are very effective techniques and allow us to gather meaningful data in a manner that is both time and cost effective, but which also causes minimum stress.